bensleveritt/v7-go-command-palette-web-extension/README.md

 - [ ] Contextual suggestions based on Workspace and Project
 - [ ] Suggestions from LLM
 - [ ] Get api key from logged in user session
+- [ ] Select suggestion when filtered down to one
+- [ ] Add additional panes for collecting further information